goarray/PlanetBiomGenerator/Readme.md

 - This will create a `plugin` folder like: /PlanetBiomes/Output/`[yourpluginname.esm or .esp]/`

-- This will contain one `[ANAM].biom` file per planet in the plugin
+- This directory will contain one `[ANAM].biom` file per planet found in the PlanetBiones.csv

 - **NEW** It will also create the directory /Output/BiomePNGs/, this will contain a North and South texture.png for each planet.